ispeters/async_scope/asyncscope.md

 Note: the timing of when an associated _`operation-state`_ ends its association with the scope is chosen to avoid exposing user code to dangling references.
 Scopes are expected to serve as mechanisms for signaling when it is safe to destroy shared resources being protected by the scope.
-Ending any given association with a scope may lead to that scope signaling that the protected resources can be destroyed so a nest-sender's _`operation-state`_ must not permit that signal to be sent until the _`operation-state`_ is definitely finished accessing the shared resources, which is at the end of the _`operation-state`_'s destructor.
+Ending any given association with a scope may lead to that scope signaling that the protected resources can be destroyed so an associate-sender's _`operation-state`_ must not permit that signal to be sent until the _`operation-state`_ is definitely finished accessing the shared resources, which is at the end of the _`operation-state`_'s destructor.

-A call to `nest()` does not start the given sender and is not expected to incur allocations.
+A call to `associate()` does not start the given sender and is not expected to incur allocations.

 Regardless of whether the returned sender is associated or unassociated, it is multi-shot if the input sender is multi-shot and single-shot otherwise.